Azure/Industrial-IoT/README.md

 * Select `Next`
 * Select `Submit` to send your configuration down to IoT Edge
-* When you have started IoT Edge on your edge device and the docker container `iot-edge-opc-publisher` is started, you can check out the log output of OPC Publisher either by using `docker logs -f iot-edge-opc-publisher` or by checking the logfile (in our example above `d:\iiotegde\pub-test-publisher.log` content.
+* When you have started IoT Edge on your edge device and the docker container `publisher` is started, you can check out the log output of OPC Publisher either by using `docker logs -f publisher` or by checking the logfile (in our example above `d:\iiotegde\publisher-publisher.log` content.